Become a pilot

 Apply

-The purpose of our Multi Engine Instrument Rating (MEIR) course is to give you the skills and experience needed to make approaches in poor weather and fly in Class A airspace.
+The purpose of our Instrument Rating IR course is to give you the skills and experience needed to make approaches in poor weather and fly in Class A airspace.
 This course is typically one of the final elements in commercial flight training.

 What you'll learn

-A minimum of 55 hours of flying must be completed (for non multi-engine CPL holders) or 45 hours (for multi-engine CPL holders) which includes a mixture of dual, single, and multi-engine flight training.
-Exact training hours will depend on previous flying experience.
+A minimum of 30 hours of flying must be completed, Exact training hours will depend on previous flying experience.

 Next Intake